cypherpunk-academy/2064/en/060_2023_Crisis meeting.md

 So, she had no contact with the family?
 To friends?
 No usual seats?
-Hacker spaces?"
+Hackerspaces?"

 Frederik: "Negative.
 We check everything regularly.
-We can't say hacker spaces for sure.
+We can't say hackerspaces for sure.
-There are too many of them, that goes from the number towards the stations ...
+There are too many of them, that goes into the tens of thousands ...
 And because of the mess last year we lost the overview at some points.
 Smartphones were often unavailable, Facebook, WhatsApp accounts closed, there was much more encrypted communication, much more was bought with cash and Bitcoins.
 But now we have complete access to the family, to the class, to friends we know.
 Pond spreads, Ricochet, GPG is very strong, used more and more on the command line, Tor, OTR...
 The usual suspects."

-Another man: "Since last week there are new leaks! iPhone could become more difficult again in the near future."
+Another man: "Since last week there are new leaks! iPhone could become more problematic again soon."

 Frederik: "Android as well.
-Wistleblowers are active in both companies.
+Whistleblowers are active in both companies.
 Still.
 They can't handle it there.
-Probably there are 15, 16 Wistleblower alone at Apple, Google, Microsoft, Facebook and Yahoo.
+Probably there are 15, 16 whistleblower alone at Apple, Google, Microsoft, Facebook, and Yahoo.
 Keeping them out of the public eye is hard work.
 We intercepted some stuff before it happened last week.
 Our media people do almost nothing else anymore..."

-President: "What channels do the pipes use, uh, Wistleblower?"
+President: "What channels do the pipes use, uh, whistleblower?"

-Frederik smiled briefly tormented and continued: "SecureDrop, GlobalLeaks, WikiLeaks, own things ...
+Frederik smiled briefly, tormented and continued: "SecureDrop, GlobalLeaks, WikiLeaks, own things ...
 It gets confusing.
 You can open a pretty good drop with a little Linux know-how.
 Spiegel Online has one of those."